 Subsec. (b), providing for Administrators' collaboration with Smaller War Plants Corporation in protecting interests of smaller war contractors, was omitted on authority of section 207 of act June 30, 1947, which provided: "The liquidation of the affairs of the Smaller War Plants Corporation administered by the Reconstruction Finance Corporation pursuant to Executive Order 9665 shall be carried out by the Reconstruction Finance Corporation, notwithstanding the provisions of the last paragraph of section 5 of the First War Powers Act, 1941 [section 605 of Title 50, Appendix, War and National Defense].
-The Smaller War Plants Corporation is hereby abolished."
+The Smaller War Plants Corporation is hereby abolished.'

-Functions of Secretary of the Treasury transferred to Administrator of General Services by section 102(b) of act June 30, 1949, which is classified to section 752(b) of Title 40, Public Buildings, Property, and Works.
-"Secretary" substituted for "Director" by section 8
+Functions of Secretary of the Treasury transferred to Administrator of General Services by section 102(b) of act June 30, 1949, ch.
+288, 63 Stat.
+380, which was classified to section 752(b) of former Title 40, Public Buildings, Property, and Works, and was repealed by Pub.
+L. 107-217, §6(b), Aug.
+21, 2002, 116 Stat.
+1304.